argentsea/docfx/tutorials/configuration.md

 }
 ````

 In this example, there is one shard set with two shards as two databases on the same server.
 The read connections are directed to a hot standby replication instance by overwriting the inherited `DataSource` value with the name of the mirror.
+Of course, in reality the password should be moved to a different, more secure configuration provider.

 ***

-Again, *any* connection property from the complete property list (as listed earlier), can be included in the shard set definition (to be used by all connections in the shard set), or shard instance (to be used by both Read and Write connections), or to specifically configure the Read and/or Write connection.
+Again, *any* connection property from the complete property list — as enumerated in the next section — can be included in the shard set definition (to be used by all connections in the shard set), or shard instance (to be used by both Read and Write connections), or to specifically configure the Read and/or Write connection.

-In a typical data sharding implementation, all shard connections are likely to use same login information and each server may even use the same database name.
-The Hereditary Configuration Hierarchy makes this easy to manage because the login information and database can be defined once for the shard set, then used by every connection.
+In a typical data sharding implementation, all shard read or write connections are likely to use same login information.
+Each server may even use the same database name.
+The Hereditary Configuration Hierarchy makes this easy to manage because the login information and database can be defined once for the shard set, or shard set read/write connection type, then used by every connection.

 ### Connection Attributes